What to look out for when buying a business5 Jun 2020

 - Have you contacted a professional for help?
 It’s important to check whether the valuation is accurate, is it worth what it says it is?
 You will need an accountant do a proper valuation of the business to ensure you are paying the right price and to advise you on the right structure for the purchase from a tax point of view.

 - Do you have a solicitor in place to draft a share purchase agreement?
 As a buyer of a business, you are generally responsible for preparing the share purchase agreement which records the terms on which the seller agrees to sell, and the buyer agrees to purchase the shares of the company.
 The document contains complex provisions, and you’ll need help to ensure that you are both covered legally, and that the seller is required to deliver what they’ve promised at the negotiated price.

 - Have third-party consents been obtained?
 To run the business effectively, third-party consents and/or approvals might need to be either transferred to you or obtained, before the transaction can complete.
 For example, if the business has a regulator or has bank charges that need to be discharged.

 - Document it with Companies House.
 Once the sale has completed, you will need to ensure that it is properly documented, perhaps by lodging transfer documents at Companies House to ensure that the shares are transferred to you.
 You may also need to comply with other post-completion formalities i.e., stamp duty payment and post completion accounts.

 Buying a business is complex and will require the help of a professional to guide you through the process.
-For more information, take a look at our Guide to Buying a Business which provides even more detail.
+For more information, take a look at our Buying a Business page which provides even more detail.
 The points above provide an introduction aimed to steer you in the right direction, but to hear even more about how to buy a business, speak to our legal expert, Rachel Duncan: email@example.com.